These are the best mudguards (or fenders, for those outside the UK) for road and commuting bikes, as rated by our expert testers.

 For those after something a little less flashy, the well-loved Portland Design Works Full Metal fenders are another popular option.

 A well-used set of SKS Chromoplastic mudguards embellished with a suitably ugly, custom mudflap.
 Jack Luke / Immediate Media

 SKS bridges the gap with its chromoplastic guards, which see a thin layer of alloy sandwiched between two layers of plastic, creating a durable and sturdy set of guards at a relatively low price point.

-Coming in nearly every size imaginable, the Chromoplastic guards are the usual go-to option for bike shops, with SKS providing a plethora of spare parts.
+Coming in nearly every size imaginable, chromoplastic guards are the usual go-to option for bike shops, with SKS providing a plethora of spare parts.

-Lastly, a set of plastic guards such as the NCS range from Bontrager are a lighter option, but in our experience won’t last as long as others.
+Lastly, a set of plain plastic guards, such as the NCS range from Bontrager, are a lighter option, both in weight and on the wallet.
+However, in our experience, they won’t last as long as other options.